tuyennkn/FS_admin/NULL_CATEGORY_HANDLING_FIX.md

 # Null Category Handling Fix

 ## Issue Identified
-From the API response, some books have `category_id: null` while others have populated category objects.
+From the API response, some books have `category: null` while others have populated category objects.
 The frontend was not properly handling the `null` case, which could cause:

 1. TypeScript errors due to missing null handling
 2. Display issues in the UI